kliment-olechnovic/voropadding-app/README.md

 Options:
     --input-complex               string     input file path for a complex molecule (in PDB or mmCIF format), or '_list' to read paths from stdin
-    --selection                   string     selection of the structural part to pad and analyze, default is '(not [-protein])'
+    --selection                   string     for complex input, selection of the structural part to pad and analyze, default is '(not [-protein])'
-    --max-padding                 number     maximum number of padding layers, default is 2 --restriction-centers         string     selection of the atoms to be used as centers of the restriction spheres, default is ''
+    --input-receptor              string     input file path for receptor, must be in PDB or mmCIF format --input-ligand                string     input file path for ligand, must be in SDF format --max-padding                 number     maximum number of padding layers, default is 2 --restriction-centers         string     for complex input, selection of the atoms to be used as centers of the restriction spheres, default is ''
-    --restriction-radius          number     radius to be used for the restriction spheres (if any), default is 10.0 --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-graphics-file        string     output file path for the PyMol drawing script, default is '' --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --processors                  number     maximum number of processors to run in parallel, default is 1
+    --restriction-radius          number     for complex input, radius to be used for the restriction spheres (if any), default is 10.0
+    --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-graphics-file        string     output file path for the PyMol drawing script, default is '' --output-padding-file         string     output file path for a table of the annotated padding points table, default is ''
+    --output-padding-draw-file    string     output file path for the padding drawing script for PyMol, default is '' --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --processors                  number     maximum number of processors to run in parallel, default is 1